The Ultimate Guide to Ecommerce Sales Tax

 Maryland: 6%

-Maryland charges a flat statewide use tax rate of 6% on most goods and increases that to 9% for alcohol purchases.
+Maryland charges a flat statewide use tax rate of 6% on most goods.
 The items must be used or intended for use within the state.
-Maryland also has two tax-free events each year.
-Maryland is a destination state.
+Maryland also has two, week-long shopping events during each year (in February and August) when the state sales tax on certain purchases is waived.
+Maryland is a destination-based state.

 Massachusetts: 6.25%